digidubae/mysql-cloner/README.md

 ```sh
 npm run create-env
 ```
-Note: choose a MySql docker image that matches your remote MySql you want to clone to avoid compatibility issues.
+Tip: choose a MySql docker image that matches your remote MySql you want to clone to avoid compatibility issues.

 ## 🚕 Start the local MySQL database
 Spin up the local instance of MySQL and PHPMyAdmin